 As long as our immune system is in balance, it functions unnoticed in the body and carries out the following tasks:

-- Defense against foreign substances and organisms (viruses, bacteria, fungi, and parasites),
+- Defence against foreign substances and organisms (viruses, bacteria, fungi, and parasites),

 - Wound healing and repair of damaged cells,